 Complainants are strongly encouraged to report any incident of sexual misconduct, dating and domestic violence, or stalking to Campus Safety and/or Title IX Coordinator so that steps may be taken to protect them and the rest of the campus community.
-However, non-reporting is also an option.
+However, non-reporting is also an option, and a victim may decline to engage or participate in an investigation or inquiry at any time, even in situations where a report is made on the victim's behalf.